hsh2001/apple-dark-mode/README.en.md

 3. [Turn Dark mode on and off](#turn-dark-mode-on-and-off)
 4. [Animation](#animation)

-## What is the Dark mode?
+## What is the Dark Mode?
-At 2:00 a.m. on September 20(GMT+9), 2019, Apple started a deployment of new operating system, iOS 13, for iPhone and iPod touch.
-Also  on early June, in same year, at the held WWDC2019(The Apple Worldwide Developers Conference), Apple offered the way that web developers can respond to design of Dark mode for new iOS 13 and deployed Macos Mojave previously.
-Dark mode is the UI that has a  overall dark appearance, with white writing on a black background unlike before that displayed black letters on a white background.
-Because black color is used a lot in its design, there are advantages that it can reduce power consumption in device with OLED display like iPhone 11Pro and also make user's eyes feel much more comfortable.
-For more uniformity UI or UX, this article deal with the way that change a website to dark design automatically when Dark mode user access the website.
+On September 20, 2019, at 2:00 a.m., Apple began to release iOS 13, a new operating system for iPhone and iPod Touch.
+In addition, at WWDC2019 (Apple WorldWide Developers Conference) held in early June of the same year, developers in Apple provided a way for web developers to control dark mode for iOS13 and MacOS Mojave.
+Unlike the previous UI, which shows black letters on the white background, Dark Mode shows white letters on the black background.
+Because the black color is used a lot in the design of the screen, Black Mode has the merit that it can reduce power consumption in devices that use OLED displays, such as the iPhone 11Pro and relieve eyestrain.
+In this article, I’ll tell you how to automatically change a website to a dark design when users utilizing Dark Mode access the website for more unified UI and UX.

 ## Recognizing Dark mode
-To apply the Dark mode in the moment that users access a web site, it needs to make sure user's device is in use before anyting else.
-The manners for this in CSS and JavaScript are following below text.
+You have to check out whether or not the device of the users is allowed to use Dark Mode in order to apply Dark Mode the moment users access a website.
+Here's how you can check it on CSS and JavaScript:

 #### CSS
-CSS support `prefers-color-scheme` mediaquery that tell you which theme your device uses CSS. `prefers-color-scheme` mediaquery can have the following result.
+CSS supports a 'prefer-color-cheme' media query that tells you what kind of theme the device of users have. 'prefers-color-cheme' can have the following values:

-- no-preference: Don't notify theme.
+- no-preference: Not telling what kind of theme the device has.
-- light: Light mode in use.
+- light: Using light mode.
-- dark: Dark mode in use.
+- dark: Using Dark Mode.

-Therefore it can be able to write CSS code that only operate for Dark mode users through the code below.
+Therefore, you can create CSS codes that work only for users who are using Dark Mode with the code below.
 ```css
 @media (prefers-color-scheme: dark) {
   body {